Christ's College, Guildford

-The school was previously called Larch Avenue School but renamed to Bishop Reindorp School and has been called this since 2003.
+The school was previously called Larch Avenue School but renamed to Bishop Reindorp School.
+The school has been called Christ's College Guildford since 2003.
 Previously a voluntary aided school administered by Surrey County Council, in December 2015 Christ's College converted to academy status and joined the Good Shepherd Trust.
 The Good Shepherd Trust is a family of 16 churches and community schools within the Diocese of Guildford.
 The College continues to coordinate with Surrey County Council for admissions.

 The main intake of students is from the area surrounding the school, but the school attracts students from as far as Woking and Ash.

 New building

-In January 2007, during the fieldwork ahead of the development of the new school buildings, an archaeological evaluation by the Surrey County Archaeological Unit took place.
-Bronze Age flintwork and Roman pottery were found during the excavations.
+In January 2007, an archaeological evaluation by the Surrey County Archaeological Unit took place during the fieldwork for the development of the new school buildings.
+Bronze Age flint work and Roman pottery were found during the excavations.
 The archaeological discoveries made at Christ's College, are of great significance for both the local area and wider region.

-In 2008, the College moved into the new purpose built building which was designed by DSDHA with an exceptionally high standard of teaching spaces and facilities.
-The new building cost about £20 million and was shortlisted for the RIBA Stirling Prize in early 2010 being described as allowing the school to be a 'small city' with the main atrium being the 'town square'.
+In 2008, the College moved to the new building which was designed by DSDHA with an exceptionally high standard of teaching spaces and facilities.
+The new building cost about £20 million and was shortlisted for the RIBA Stirling Prize in early 2010 where the school was described as a 'small city' with the main atrium being the 'town square'.

 On 23 June 2009 the college was formally opened by the Duke of Edinburgh.
 To commemorate his visit, the Theatre within Christ's College was officially named, “The Duke of Edinburgh Theatre”.